stripe/veneur/README.md

 ## SO_REUSEPORT

 As [other implementations](http://githubengineering.com/brubeck/) have observed, there's a limit to how many UDP packets a single kernel thread can consume before it starts to fall over.
-Veneur supports the `SO_REUSEPORT` socket option on Linux, allowing multiple threads to share the UDP socket with kernel-space balancing between them.
+Veneur supports the `SO_REUSEPORT` socket option on Linux for UDP listeners, allowing multiple threads to share the UDP socket with kernel-space balancing between them.
 If you've tried throwing more cores at Veneur and it's just not going fast enough, this feature can probably help by allowing more of those cores to work on the socket (which is Veneur's hottest code path by far).
 Note that this is only supported on Linux (right now).
 We have not added support for other platforms, like darwin and BSDs.

 ## TCP connections